 - Check your credit card and bank statements for unauthorized transactions.

-- Check your credit report regularly so you can quickly catch and resolve any unauthorized accounts or activity.
+- Check your credit report regularly so you can quickly catch and resolve any unauthorized accounts or activities.